Acestrorhynchus falcirostris

-Acestrorhynchus falcirostris is a species of fish in the family Acestrorhynchidae.
+Acestrorhynchus falcirostris is a species of freshwater ray-finned fish belonging to the family Acestrorhynchidae, the freshwater barracudas.
 It was described by Georges Cuvier in 1819, originally under the genus Hydrocyon.
-It inhabits the Orinoco and Amazon Rivers in the area of Guyana, at a pH range of 5.2-7.2, and a dH range of 5-18.
+It inhabits the Orinoco and Amazon Rivers in the area of Guyana, at a pH range of 5.2–7.2, and a dH range of 5–18.
 It reaches a maximum standard length of 45 cm.

 The diet of A. falcirostris includes finfish, shrimp and insects.
 It is harvested by commercial fisheries, and is also sold to public aquariums.